-Visit from early learning expert kicks off school readiness networkPosted on March 16, 2016 by Beth Duda, playwright and director of the Suncoast Campaign for Grade-Level Reading
+Visit from early learning expert kicks off school readiness networkPosted on March 16, 2016 by Beth Duda, director of the Suncoast Campaign for Grade-Level Reading

 Most of us have seen the troubling facts and statistics regarding school readiness.
 According to a recent national study by Age of Learning, Inc., America’s kindergarten teachers believe most young children are unprepared for school when they enter kindergarten, and veteran kindergarten teachers believe this situation is deteriorating.

 The Suncoast Campaign for Grade-Level Reading embraces the moral imperative to take action to ensure all children, especially those from low-income families, succeed in school.
 Part of a nationwide movement, our region is focusing on addressing the most common issues and obstacles that impact a child’s ability to read.

 One of the campaign's key solution areas is school readiness.
 The new Suncoast Campaign for Grade-Level Reading School Readiness Network composed of stakeholders from multiple sectors is committed to ensuring the children of our region will enter kindergarten ready to learn and succeed – academically, emotionally, and developmentally.

 Ellen Galinsky, author of the best-selling book Mind in the Making: The Seven Essential Life Skills Every Child Needs, recently visited the Suncoast region to kick off this network and addressed more than 175 people at a luncheon held in the grand foyer of The Van Wezel Performing Arts Center.
 Among the topics covered were executive function skills and the importance of “serve and return” when communicating with children.